A Quick Overview

 The Effects of Attorney’s Fees on the Length of a Family Law Matter

-Again from the perspective of the person who’s paying the attorney’s fees this brings up the point of how does an attorney fee award or sanction play a role in encouraging people to settle.
-Because if you’re having the right a check not once but repeatedly to pay for your spouse’s attorney, to pay for litigation, is it possible that at some point in time you are going to look at this litigation as a financial transaction and determine whether the amount of fees you are paying for your attorney and the other party’s outweighs the cost of the litigation.
+Again from the perspective of the person who’s paying the attorney’s fees, this brings up the point of how does an attorney fee award or sanction plays a role in encouraging people to settle.
+Because if you’re having the right a check not once but repeatedly to pay for your spouse’s attorney, to pay for litigation, is it possible that at some point in time you are going to look at this litigation as a financial transaction and determine whether the amount of fees you are paying for your attorney and the other party outweighs the cost of the litigation.
 If that is the case then an attorney fee award from the perspective of a person paying for it can be a motivator to get the case settled.
-On the other hand the argument can be made continuous attorney fee awards that are party asking for attorney’s fees has the opposite effect, meaning it has the effect of extending litigation because the attorney representing the party seeking fees is continuously being given resources to continue litigating the matter rather than settling the matter.
+On the other hand, the argument can be made continuous attorney fee awards that are party asking for attorney’s fees has the opposite effect, meaning it has the effect of extending litigation because the attorney representing the party seeking fees is continuously being given resources to continue litigating the matter rather than settling the matter.

 Attorney’s fee awards can then certainly have an impact on either prolonging a case or bringing it to completion.
-At some in every case, no matter how wealthy the litigants are, one or both of parties have an epiphany that being the amount of financial and emotional resources that they have placed in their divorce.
-That epiphany we hope is sufficient to cause people to become reasonable the sit down work out their differences and settle their case because otherwise, assuming they have children, the way one can look at it this entire marital estate is one bucket and this bucket has finite resources.
-No matter how much money you have, whether the bucket is 10 gallons or 1 gallon, if you continue going and you expend resources in this bucket you are going to have significantly less than you start with.
+At some in every case, no matter how wealthy the litigants are, one or both parties have an epiphany that being the amount of financial and emotional resources that they have placed in their divorce.
+That epiphany we hope is sufficient to cause people to become reasonable the sit-down work out their differences and settle their case because otherwise, assuming they have children, the way one can look at it this entire marital estate is one bucket and this bucket has finite resources.
+No matter how much money you have, whether the bucket is 10 gallons or 1 gallon if you continue going and you expend resources in this bucket you are going to have significantly less than you start with.

 The question becomes is it best to retain some of that bucket for your children?
 Yes.
-Is it wise to spend some of that bucket on litigation or on your case?
+Is it wise to spend some of that bucket on litigation or your case?
 Yes, because you need to be informed and you need to be educated about the decision you are making in your divorce.

 A Balanced Approach

-It is not that is wrong to retain an attorney or pay attorney’s fees, it just that it needs to be a balanced approach.
-At the end of the day litigants need to understand that putting emotions aside they have finite resources which either would be available to them or their children, and there comes a point in time in every case where either the matter must go to trial to be complete or they must settle it.
+It is not that it is wrong to retain an attorney or pay attorney’s fees, it just that it needs to be a balanced approach.
+At the end of the day, litigants need to understand that putting emotions aside they have finite resources which either would be available to them or their children, and there comes a point in time in every case where either the matter must go to trial to be complete or they must settle it.
 So one way or another while the issue of attorney’s fees is important and it’s relevant the family law litigation it can have a huge role on whether people settle, whether to continue to litigate and frankly whether they will file bankruptcy.